cangjie-bot/cangjie_docs/docs/dev-guide/source_en/Appendix/compile_options.md

     - Compiling for Windows targets
     - Compiling for macOS targets

-- If `--aggressive-parallel-compile=<value>` or `--apc=<value>` is used, the enabled/disabled state of aggressive parallel compilation is controlled by `value`:
+- If `--aggressive-parallel-compile=<value>` or `--apc=<value>` is used, the switch of aggressive parallel compilation is controlled by `value`:

-    - `value <= 1`: Disable aggressive parallel compilation.
+    - `value <= 1`: Disables aggressive parallel compilation.
-    - `value > 1`: Enable aggressive parallel compilation, and the number of parallel jobs depends on `value`.
+    - `value > 1`: Enables aggressive parallel compilation, and the number of parallel tasks for aggressive parallel compilation depends on `value`.

-- If `--aggressive-parallel-compile` or `--apc` is used, aggressive parallel compilation is enabled by default, and the number of parallel jobs matches `--jobs`.
+- If `--aggressive-parallel-compile` or `--apc` is used, aggressive parallel compilation is enabled by default, and the number of parallel tasks for aggressive parallel compilation is the same as that for `--jobs`.

-- If this compilation option is not set, the compiler will enable or disable aggressive parallel compilation by default based on the scenario:
+- If this compilation option is not set, the compiler enables or disables aggressive parallel compilation by default according to the scenario:

-    - `-O0` or `-g`: Aggressive parallel compilation is enabled by default, and the number of parallel jobs matches `--jobs`.
-It can be disabled by using `--aggressive-parallel-compile=<value>` or `--apc=<value>` with `value <= 1`.
+    - `-O0` or `-g`: Aggressive parallel compilation is enabled by default by the compiler, and the number of parallel tasks for aggressive parallel compilation is the same as that for `--jobs`.
+Aggressive parallel compilation can be disabled by using `--aggressive-parallel-compile=<value>` or `--apc=<value>` with `value <= 1`.
-    - Non-`-O0` and non-`-g`: Aggressive parallel compilation is disabled by default.
-It can be enabled by using `--aggressive-parallel-compile=<value>` or `--apc=<value>` with `value > 1`.
+    - Non `-O0` and non `-g`: Aggressive parallel compilation is disabled by default by the compiler.
+Aggressive parallel compilation can be enabled by using `--aggressive-parallel-compile=<value>` or `--apc=<value>` with `value > 1`.

 ## Optimization Options

 ### `--fchir-constant-propagation` <sup>[frontend]</sup>

-Enable CHIR constant propagation optimization.
+Enables CHIR constant propagation optimization.

 ### `--fno-chir-constant-propagation` <sup>[frontend]</sup>

-Disable CHIR constant propagation optimization.
+Disables CHIR constant propagation optimization.

 ### `--fchir-function-inlining` <sup>[frontend]</sup>

-Enable CHIR function inlining optimization.
+Enables CHIR function inlining optimization.

 ### `--fno-chir-function-inlining` <sup>[frontend]</sup>

-Disable CHIR function inlining optimization.
+Disables CHIR function inlining optimization.

 ### `--fchir-devirtualization` <sup>[frontend]</sup>

-Enable CHIR devirtualization optimization.
+Enables CHIR devirtualization optimization.

 ### `--fno-chir-devirtualization` <sup>[frontend]</sup>

-Disable CHIR devirtualization optimization.
+Disables CHIR devirtualization optimization.

 ### `--fast-math` <sup>[frontend]</sup>

-When this option is enabled, the compiler will make aggressive (and potentially precision-losing) assumptions about floating-point operations to optimize floating-point calculations.
+After enabling this option, the compiler makes some aggressive assumptions about floating-point numbers that may lose precision to optimize floating-point operations.

 ### `-O<N>` <sup>[frontend]</sup>

-Use the specified code optimization level.
+Uses the code optimization level specified by the parameter.

-Higher optimization levels result in more aggressive code optimizations to generate more efficient programs, but may also require longer compilation times.
+A higher optimization level means the compiler performs more code optimizations to generate more efficient programs, but may also require longer compilation time.

-`cjc` uses O0-level optimization by default.
+`cjc` uses O0 level code optimization by default.
 Currently, `cjc` supports the following optimization levels: O0, O1, O2, Os, Oz.

-When the optimization level is 2, `cjc` performs the corresponding optimizations and also enables the following options:
+When the optimization level is 2, `cjc` also enables the following options in addition to performing corresponding optimizations:

 - `--fchir-constant-propagation`
 - `--fchir-function-inlining`
 - `--fchir-devirtualization`

-When the optimization level is s, `cjc` performs O2-level optimizations and additionally optimizes for code size.
+When the optimization level is `s`, `cjc` optimizes for code size in addition to performing O2 level optimizations.

-When the optimization level is z, `cjc` performs Os-level optimizations and further reduces code size.
+When the optimization level is `z`, `cjc` further reduces the code size in addition to performing Os level optimizations.

 > **Note:**
 >
-> When the optimization level is s or z, the link-time optimization option `--lto=[full|thin]` cannot be used simultaneously.
+> When the optimization level is `s` or `z`, the link-time optimization compilation option `--lto=[full|thin]` is not allowed to be used simultaneously.

 ### `-O` <sup>[frontend]</sup>

-Use O1-level optimization, equivalent to `-O1`.
+Uses O1 level code optimization, equivalent to `-O1`.

 ## Code Obfuscation Options

-`cjc` supports code obfuscation to provide additional security protection for code.
-This feature is disabled by default.
+`cjc` supports code obfuscation functionality to provide additional security protection for code, which is disabled by default.

 `cjc` supports the following code obfuscation options:

 ### `--fobf-string`

-Enable string obfuscation.
+Enables string obfuscation.

-Obfuscate string constants in the code, making it impossible for attackers to statically read string data directly from the binary.
+Obfuscates string constants appearing in the code, so that attackers cannot directly read the string data in the binary program statically.

 ### `--fno-obf-string`

-Disable string obfuscation.
+Disables string obfuscation.

 ### `--fobf-const`

-Enable constant obfuscation.
+Enables constant obfuscation.

-Obfuscate numerical constants used in the code by replacing numerical operation instructions with equivalent but more complex sequences of numerical operations.
+Obfuscates numerical constants used in the code, replacing numerical operation instructions with equivalent and more complex sequences of numerical operation instructions.

 ### `--fno-obf-const`

-Disable constant obfuscation.
+Disables constant obfuscation.

 ### `--fobf-layout`

-Enable layout obfuscation.
+Enables layout obfuscation.

-Layout obfuscation obfuscates symbols (including function names and global variable names), path names, line numbers, and function arrangement order in the code.
-When this compilation option is used, `cjc` generates a symbol mapping output file `*.obf.map` in the current directory.
-If the `--obf-sym-output-mapping` option is configured, its parameter value will be used as the filename for the symbol mapping output file.
-The symbol mapping output file contains the mapping relationships between symbols before and after obfuscation, which can be used to deobfuscate obfuscated symbols.
+The layout obfuscation function obfuscates symbols (including function names and global variable names), path names, code line numbers, and function arrangement order in the code.
+After using this compilation option, `cjc` generates a symbol mapping output file `*.obf.map` in the current directory.
+If the `--obf-sym-output-mapping` option is configured, the parameter value of `--obf-sym-output-mapping` is used as the name of the symbol mapping output file generated by `cjc`.
+The symbol mapping output file contains the mapping relationship between symbols before and after obfuscation.
+The symbol mapping output file can be used to deobfuscate obfuscated symbols.

 > **Note:**
 >
-> Layout obfuscation and parallel compilation are mutually exclusive.
+> The layout obfuscation function conflicts with the parallel compilation function.
 Do not enable them simultaneously.
-If both are enabled, parallel compilation will be disabled.
+If enabled simultaneously with parallel compilation, parallel compilation will be invalidated.

 ### `--fno-obf-layout`

-Disable layout obfuscation.
+Disables layout obfuscation.

 ### `--obf-sym-prefix <string>`

-Specify the prefix string added to symbols during layout obfuscation.
+Specifies the prefix string added when obfuscating symbols by the layout obfuscation function.

-When this option is set, all obfuscated symbols will have this prefix added.
-This can be used to avoid symbol conflicts when obfuscating multiple Cangjie packages by assigning different prefixes to different packages.
+After setting this option, all obfuscated symbols are prefixed with this string.
+Symbol conflicts may occur when compiling and obfuscating multiple Cangjie packages.
+This option can be used to specify different prefixes for different packages to avoid symbol conflicts.

 ### `--obf-sym-output-mapping <file>`

-Specify the symbol mapping output file for layout obfuscation.
+Specifies the symbol mapping output file for layout obfuscation.

-The symbol mapping output file records the original names, obfuscated names, and file paths of symbols.
-This file can be used to deobfuscate obfuscated symbols.
+The symbol mapping output file records the original name of the symbol, the obfuscated name, and the path of the file to which it belongs.
+The symbol mapping output file can be used to deobfuscate obfuscated symbols.

 ### `--obf-sym-input-mapping <file,...>`

-Specify the symbol mapping input file(s) for layout obfuscation.
+Specifies the symbol mapping input file for layout obfuscation.

-The layout obfuscation feature will use the mapping relationships in these files to obfuscate symbols.
-Therefore, when compiling Cangjie packages with dependencies, use the symbol mapping output file of the dependent package as the parameter for the `--obf-sym-input-mapping` option of the calling package to ensure consistent obfuscation results for the same symbol across both packages.
+The layout obfuscation function obfuscates symbols using the mapping relationships in these files.
+Therefore, when compiling Cangjie packages with calling relationships, please use the symbol mapping output file of the called package as the parameter of the `--obf-sym-input-mapping` option during the obfuscation of the calling package to ensure that the same symbol is obfuscated consistently in both the calling package and the called package.

 ### `--obf-apply-mapping-file <file>`

-Provide a custom symbol mapping file for layout obfuscation.
-The layout obfuscation feature will obfuscate symbols according to the mappings in this file.
+Provides a custom symbol mapping relationship file for layout obfuscation.
+The layout obfuscation function obfuscates symbols according to the mapping relationships in the file.

 The file format is as follows: